-[Section 11 amended by No. 45 of 2004 s.
+[Section 11 amended: No. 45 of 2004 s.
 37.]

 12. Orders of the Supreme Court (full bench) appointing Public Notaries

 Subject to this Act, an order of the Supreme Court (full bench) appointing a Public Notary shall specify whether the appointment is as a General Public Notary or a District Public Notary, and in the latter case shall specify the district for which the appointment is made.